Should You Get an E-Reader: All the Pros and Cons

 10. Are not pliable enough to fall asleep on (or throw around in a fit of rage).

 11. Not all titles are available in electronic format.

 12. Some titles do not lend themselves to electronic format: think, for example, of some children's books or scientific or medical textbooks.

-I must surely have missed out a couple of things, which you might be able to add on in the comments section.
-I did notice that the cons, whilst more numerous than the pros, were generally not as simple or as straightforward—less practical and more emotional.
+I must have missed a couple of things, which you might be able to tag on in the comments section.
+I did notice that the cons, whilst more numerous than the pros, were generally not as simple or straightforward—less practical and more emotional.